JavaScript Random Number Generator

 1The Basic Method: Math.random()

-The built-in Math.random() function is the starting point for most random operations in JavaScript.
+The built-in Math.random() function is the essential starting point for any JavaScript random number generator.
 It returns a floating-point, pseudo-random number in the range 0 to less than 1 (inclusive of 0, but not 1).

 // Returns a value like 0.123456789...